yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 ## Prerequisites

-Before configuring a high-availability cluster, ensure that you have the following:
+Before configuring a HA cluster for your YugabyteDB Anywhere instances, ensure that you have the following:

-- YugabyteDB Anywhere version 2.5.3.1 or later.
-- [Multiple YugabyteDB Anywhere instances](../../install-yugabyte-platform/) to be used in the high-availability cluster.
+- [Multiple YugabyteDB Anywhere instances](../../install-yugabyte-platform/) to be used in the HA cluster.
-- YugabyteDB Anywhere VMs can connect to each other over the port that YugabyteDB Anywhere is typically reachable (port 80 and 443, for example).
+- YugabyteDB Anywhere VMs can connect to each other over the port that YugabyteDB Anywhere UI is typically reachable (port 80 and 443, for example).
 - All YugabyteDB Anywhere instances are running the same version of YugabyteDB Anywhere software.
-Note that it is generally recommended to upgrade all YugabyteDB Anywhere instances in the high-availability cluster at approximately the same time.
+Note that it is generally recommended to upgrade all YugabyteDB Anywhere instances in the HA cluster at approximately the same time.

 ## Configure the active instance